Who is Cain's Father? Part One

 Ready?
 Let's go!

-The first thing that may have come to mind when you read in my opening paragraph that Adam did not father Cain was probably the verse that seems to indicate how Adam DID father Cain.
-Certainly, if the Bible says so, that settles it - but what does the scripture say, and, just as important as that, what does it not say?
+The first thing that may come to mind when you read my statement that Adam did not father Cain is probably the verse that seems to declare that Adam DID father Cain.
+Certainly, if the Bible says so, that settles it - but what does the scripture say, and, what does it not say?

 And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD.